marcusboyds/purpose/README.md

 * **Social:** a category that involves marketing and advertising for these organizations.
 In-depth knowledge will not be necessary for the purpose of the contest to be achieved.
 Only with a good follower engagement, the user will be able to help different Web3 companies to spread their message through social networks, whether through an explanatory video on TikTok, an animated story on Instagram or a fun thread on Twitter.

 ### Contests
 Are simply contests that organizations from all web3 can create for people to submit.
-Contests, as the name implies, have a competitive character, ideal for people who know how to perform tasks and gigs very well, but who do not have a good ability to convince.
+Contests, as the name implies, have a competitive character, ideal for people who know how to perform tasks and gigs very well, but who do not have a good ability to convince by **speaking**, so now they can convince by **doing**.

 Every organization must set for each contest:
 * Deadline
 * Number of prizes
+* Instruction to how perform the work
-* Value of price in $CELO
+* Value of prize in $CELO

 ### Projects
+É um tipo de trabalho muito mais completo que precisa de mais habilidade para realizar o objetivo proposto pela a organização, então a recompensa é muito maior.
+Diferentemente dos concursos, vocÊ primeiro precisa ser aprovado pela organização para submeter o seu trabalho

+Every organization must set for each project:
+* Deadline
+* Instruction to how perform the work
+* Value of prize in $CELO

 ## Technical Statments
 ### Only Paid in Celo